smwojciechowski/ProtoEPIC/README.md

 -  ProjectView screen:
     - boxes should offer the ability to search and find appropriate documents based on the inserted fields
-    - each document from the returned list should be accessible by a link moving the user to the document view

 - DocumentView screen:
     - document should show the same project-specific boxes populated with information about the document
-    - document should have the ability to upload/download files corresponding to the document profile

 - Automatic tests:
     - unit tests for classes
-    - automatic tests to populate app with projects + documents